Cognigy/Documentation/docs/live-agent/conversation/send-reply.md

 ## Track Human Agent Typing Events

 To monitor when human agents start and stop typing, you can set up a WebSocket connection.
-This connection allows you to monitor typing events in real time using a webhook, which enables immediate updates and actions.
+This connection allows you to monitor typing events in real time using a webhook, which enables immediate updates.
+In this implementation, Live Agent utilizes [CloudEvents](https://github.com/cloudevents/spec), which serve as a standardized way to describe and transport event data across different systems and services.

 By analyzing typing patterns during conversations, you can identify peak agent activity and pinpoint any bottlenecks in response times.
 This information can be used to enhance staffing and streamline workflows.